 Can I book a private event or celebration on Riley’s Farm?
 Yes, Riley’s Farm is your 760 acre party place!
 See which celebration experience is right for you on our group events information page.

 Is there an admission and/or parking fee?
-We do not charge for parking at Riley’s Farm.
+Most of the year, we do not charge for parking at Riley’s Farm.
 On selected Saturdays during the Fall harvest season we will be charging a $5 parking fee, so as to avoid traffic jams and safety hazards.
 Our Living History Tours, dinner theater events, hayrides, and other activities are ticketed programs.
 To participate in our tours please call Riley’s Farm at 909-797-7534 for information and tickets.
 If you would like to join a tour in progress upon arrival, please visit the office located in the lower level of the tavern to purchase tickets.

 Can I bring my pet to the farm?
 We welcome dogs as long as they remain leashed.
 Please be aware that there are resident dogs and cats on the farm who live an unleashed life.
 Also be advised that Riley’s Farm hosts large groups of children during its living history programs, and your dog will need to maintain good behavior if exposed to crowds.